contentful/marketplace-partner-apps/apps/wxrks/README.md

-# BWX Contentful App - Frontend
+# wxrks Contentful App

 This repository contains the frontend of the application designed to run within the Contentful platform.
-The primary objective of this application is to facilitate project creation and integration with BWX translations, using the resources available in Contentful.
+The primary objective of this application is to facilitate project creation and integration with wxrks translations, using the resources available in Contentful.

 ## Available Scripts